yarensekira/groove-de/README.md

 - You might have to uninstall any other grooveshark related extensions first.
 - Visit grooveshark.com - it should now load over your appengine app.

+Please note that the App serves publicly - you might want to add authentication.

 Too complicated?
 Just use something like [Deezer](http://goo.gl/SNOlG) instead.